Homebrew/homebrew-cask/doc/man_page/brew-cask.1.md

-homebrew-cask(1) - A friendly binary installer for OS X
+homebrew-cask(1) - A friendly binary installer for macOS
 ========================================================

 ## SYNOPSIS